Taofeekabdulazeez/word-ninjas/README.md

 Here are the steps to getting your development environment working

+---

+##  Create a Telegram bot.

+1. Open Telegram and search for `@BotFather`.
+2. Start a chat and type `/start`.
+3. Type `/newbot` to create a new bot.
+4. Follow the prompts:
+   - Choose a name for your bot.
+   - Choose a unique username ending with `bot` (e.g., `mywordbot`).
+5. You will receive a **bot token**.
+Save this token as you’ll use it in your **.env** file.
+6. Create a new telegram group.
+7. Add the bot your new telegram group chat and promote the bot as an admin.
+8. Send a message to the group chat.
+9. Visit https://api.telegram.org/bot{YOUR-BOT-TOKEN}/getUpdates in your browser *(Note: Input your bot token!)*
+10. From the JSON response, you can see your **chat id**.
+Save this chat id as you’ll use it in your **.env** file.
+---

 - Create a **.env** file in your root directory
   ```plaintext
      ├── src/